umaikaze/umaikaze/README.md

 - 👋 Hi, I’m @umaikaze
-- 👀 I’m interested in microcontrollers and Unity game development
+- 👀 I’m interested in Arduino and Unity game development
 - 🌱 I’m currently learning C#, Python
+- 😭 I love anime girls
+- DP by @wakikamaboko (Twitter)

 <!---
 umaikaze/umaikaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.